-Both of these questions obviously differ from person to person, but one underlying fact that needs to be considered is whether or not you want to have your sauna inside or outside.
+Both of these questions obviously differ from person to person, but one underlying fact that needs to be considered is whether or not you want an indoor infrared sauna or an outdoor sauna.

-In this article we are going to explain what the difference between an indoor sauna and an outdoor sauna is, from our experience with Clearlight Infrared® Sauna models, and answer the burning question, “can I put an indoor sauna outside?”.
+In this article we are going to explain what the difference between an indoor saunas and outdoor saunas and answer the burning question, “can I put an indoor sauna outside?”.

 The biggest difference between an indoor sauna and an outdoor sauna is that indoor saunas are built for being inside and undercover away from the weather, and outdoor saunas are built to endure the weather.

-They are also made from timber, usually eco-friendly, and the interior is also made from very soft and delicate cedarwood.
+Saunas are also made from timber, usually eco-friendly, and the interior is soft and delicate cedar wood.
 Beautiful and fragrant, cedar marks easily, and even excessive sweating without a towel will leave sweat marks through the interior, let alone a bucket of rain.

 Outdoor saunas are also usually slightly larger than indoor saunas.
 Not only because the style is better suited for accommodating multiple people, but also because of the extra material used to protect the delicate interior from weather conditions, adding extra width to most structural components.